Shanghai at a Glance

 Quality of Life in Shanghai

 However, living in Shanghai is relatively safe.
 Pickpocketing, panhandling, bicycle theft, and financial scams are the most common crimes.
-There’s little violent crime against foreigners, though it does occur sometimes.
+There’s little violent crime against foreigners, though it does occur sometimes, specifically in clubs and bars in the nightlife districts.
+Also, in September 2013, on two occasions, Westerners were stabbed while walking in the Wai Tan area.

 Shanghai remains the glitzy “Paris of the East” in many ways.
-The 16th most expensive expat city in the world, according to Mercer 2012, is a consumerist Mecca – which seems slightly ironic if one considers the city’s more recent, staunchly Maoist past.
+Among the top 10 most expensive cities in the world for expats, according to Mercer 2014, is a consumerist Mecca – which seems slightly ironic if one considers the city’s more recent, staunchly Maoist past.
 The cosmopolitan atmosphere of life in Shanghai includes a vibrant nightlife and a huge arts & entertainment scene.

 Driving in Shanghai